IHaskell/ihaskell-notebook/README.md

 stack install ihaskell-diagrams
 ~~~

-See the Stack global default project `/opt/stack/global-project/stack.yaml` for information about the `/opt/IHaskell` source in the container.
+See the Stack *global project* `/opt/stack/global-project/stack.yaml` for information about the `/opt/IHaskell` source in the container.

 You can see which libraries are installed by running `ghc-pkg`: